 All administrators, faculty, students, and staff mutually recognize the right of each to be treated in a respectful manner.
 All should demonstrate objectivity, equity and confidentiality, impartiality and compassion in their dealing with others.
 Behavior such as racial or sexual harassment, undue criticism, sarcasm, public humiliation and insensitivity to the feelings of individuals or the community at large is inappropriate.
 All agree that the perception of these behaviors makes them real to the observer.
 While civility may be the minimum expectation in all interactions, collegiality is the preferred goal - more in keeping with the desires and expectations of all campus citizens.

-- Verbal warning from the course instructor.
+- First offense: Verbal warning from the course instructor

-- Written warning.
+- Second offense: Written warning